 Help your kids find their inner creative spirit through nature hikes, dance, drama, and yoga, while learning confidence, communication, and respect for themselves and others.
 Ages 4-12

 Whole Life Learning Center, 10801 Old San Antonio Rd., 512/476-8884.

 CAMP ON THE MOVE

-Every day's a field trip, not a week goes by without Schlitterbahn and Fiesta Texas, and other stops for go-karts, zip-lining, and more.
+Every day's a field trip – at Camp on the Move not a week goes by without trips to Schlitterbahn and Typhoon Texas, plus stops for zip-lining, go-karting, and more.
 Charter buses wired to screen movies ensure minimal fidgeting en route.
-Ages 7-14
+Ages 8-14

-Whatever you kid is into Trinity's camps cover it: cooking, martial arts, computers, cheerleading, comic books, theatre, science, sports, & more.
+Whatever your kid is into, Trinity's camps cover it: cooking, computers, filmmaking, books, theatre, science, sports, and more.
 Ages 6-14

 COUNTRY HOME LEARNING CENTER